GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 For fetching course data.
 At first i will create a component call course inside the component i will show data to UI.

+### Getting Search Params
+In the page couse i will create another folder call search inside of it i will creat file rout.js